ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

 resolv will likely have to be configured via your specific network manager or added again each time.

 An alternative is to use the exposed ports on localhost instead of connecting to the containers directly.
-This is also helpful on macOS where Docker runs inside a VM and one cannot directly reach the Docker bridge.
+This is also helpful on MacOS where Docker runs inside a VM and one cannot directly reach the Docker bridge.
 To use the exposed ports just add the migrid domain names to your `/etc/hosts`::

     127.0.0.1     migrid.test sid.migrid.test oid.migrid.test www.migrid.test io.migrid.test sftp.migrid.test webdavs.migrid.test ftps.migrid.test ext.migrid.test